 Managing to grow sales and profit margins while chasing the changing consumer in an inflationary and challenging economic environment is no easy feat.

+So, what sets these leading companies apart?
 We find that profitable growth leaders act and invest differently in five distinct areas:

 - Embracing the changing consumer

 - Prioritizing ESG

 To take a deeper dive into these strategies and help position your company for profitable growth, download the full report.

 Deloitte surveyed 150 consumer products executives from an industry-proportional mix of food and beverage, household goods, personal care, and apparel companies in November 2022.
 Most of the companies are multinationals, all with more than $500 million in revenue.
 We conducted additional surveys with executives in Japan and China (50 in each country) to expand our view into those unique consumer markets.
 Survey questions were developed through an analysis of trending topics found in company communications and disclosures using an AI-assisted analytics tool, as well as through internal surveys and interviews with Deloitte client leaders in